GoogleCloudPlatform/iap-desktop/sources/README.md

   from the Windows SDK
 * Internet access to download dependencies

-## Building
+Steps to build IAP Desktop:

 1. Open a command prompt (`cmd.exe`)
-1. Build third-party packages:

-    ```
-    cd %WORKSPACE%\dependencies
-    build
-    ```

-    You should now have a local Nuget package repository at
-    %WORKSPACE%\sources\third_party\NuGetPackages containing
-    third-party packages.

-1. Build the main solution:
+1. Build the application and installer:

     ```
     cd %WORKSPACE%\sources